 Part 1: UBC Application for Undergraduate Admissions

 Application for admission to the School of Social Work must be done online through Undergraduate Admissions.
-Apply no later than JANUARY 15 to be considered for the Winter Session, starting September 2020.

 All new UBC applications must be supported by official final transcripts of the applicant’s academic record at all post-secondary institutions attended, either online or in-person, and must be submitted to UBC Undergraduate Admissions Office.
 Applicants should submit transcripts well ahead of the deadline, if possible, to allow time for processing and any follow-up.

 Applicants with credentials from Langara College, Douglas College, or Kwantlen Polytechnic University should arrange for transcripts to be submitted electronically to UBC Undergraduate Admissions.